Badboy-Luo/GF_eta/README.md

 # GF_eta

 ## Introduction
-Our alogrithm shows how to calculate changes in geometric phase from Green's function.
+Our algorithm shows how to calculate changes in geometric phase from Green's function.
+$\eta$